-(a) There is hereby created in the City of Charlottesville a Human Rights Commission, consisting of no less than nine (9) and not more than fifteen (15) members appointed by the City Council.
-The Commission membership shall be broadly representative of the City's population demographic composition, with consideration of racial, gender (including gender identity, transgender status, and sexual orientation), religious, ethnic, disabled, socio-economic, geographic neighborhood and age groups within the City; with priority given to City residents, as well as to applicants with demonstrable ties to the City.
+- (a) There is hereby created in the City of Charlottesville a Human Rights Commission, consisting of no less than nine (9) members the members of which shall be appointed by the City Council.
+Effective X, 20XX, the appointed membership of the Commission shall consist of nine (9) members.
+The Commission membership shall be broadly representative of the City's population demographic composition, with consideration of racial, gender (including gender identity, transgender status, and sexual orientation), religious, ethnic, disabled, socio-economic, geographic neighborhood and age groups within the City; with priority given to City residents, and to applicants with significant and demonstrable ties to the City.
+At least two members will have professional expertise in employment or housing discrimination, have personal experience with employment or housing discrimination, or identify as a member of a group that experiences discrimination.
 Of the members first appointed, at least three shall be appointed for terms of three years, at least three shall be appointed for terms of two years, and at least three shall be appointed for terms of one year.
 Thereafter members shall be appointed for terms of three years each.
 Any vacancy shall be filled by the City Council for the unexpired portion of a term.
-Following notice to the member, any member of the Commission may be removed for good cause by a majority vote of City Council.

-(b) The Commission shall elect from its members a chair, a vice-chair, and such other officers as the Commission may deem appropriate.
-The Commission may also adopt rules and procedures to govern the conduct of its affairs.

-(c) Members of the Commission shall serve without compensation, but funds may be appropriated in the City's annual budget for reasonable and necessary expenses to be incurred by Commission in the conduct of its prescribed functions.

-(d) All meetings of the Commission shall be advertised in advance and in the manner required by law, and shall be open to the public except for meetings lawfully closed pursuant to the Virginia Freedom of Information Act.
-At the beginning and at the end of each of its public meetings the Commission will receive public comment in accordance with City Council's "Rules for Public Participation".
+Following notice to the member, any member of the Commission may be removed for good cause by a majority vote of City Council. - (b) The Commission shall elect from its members a chair, a vice-chair, and such other officers as the Commission may deem appropriate.
+The Commission may also adopt rules and procedures to govern the conduct of its affairs. - (c) Members of the Commission shall serve without compensation, but funds may be appropriated in the City's annual budget for reasonable and necessary expenses to be incurred by Commission in the conduct of its prescribed functions. - (d) All meetings of the Commission shall be advertised in advance and in the manner required by law, and shall be open to the public except for meetings lawfully closed pursuant to the Virginia Freedom of Information Act.
+The Commission may adopt bylaws and procedures to govern the conduct of its meetings; provided, however, that at At the beginning and at the end of each of its public meetings the Commission will receive public comment in accordance with City Council's adopted "Rules for Public Participation".